DrAzraelTod/podcatcher.sh/README.md

 at client:
 * somehow remember what has been listened
-* better support different formats
+* better support different formats - well most formats "kinda" work now, but ogg-opus-support is buttugly
 * sequential download/play of one file after another ([x] done)
+* fix video-sizing, even better: redo the whole layout completely
+* fix cookie-support
+* remember current position of playback
+* show numeric playback-speed, remember speed for different podcasts

 other:
 * do something python/golang
-* mayhaps create android-client
+* mayhaps create android/ios-client